Trainzack/trainzack.github.io/_projects/irealb.md

 ```

 The `chords` dict contains, for each key, the seven diatonic 7th chords.
-Since arrays in python are zero indexed (as they should be!), the idicies of each chord (listed in `chord_ind`) go from 0 to 6.
+Since arrays in python are zero indexed (as they should be!), the indices of each chord (listed in `chord_ind`) go from 0 to 6.
 I've encoded the 2-5-1 pattern in the `sequence` list (with a bonus 3-6 thrown in the beginning there).
 Because of the zero indexing, each chord has one number lower.

 We also set up `chord_combos`, which is a list of all combinations of two different diatonic chords.
 When we select the random chords after the 2-5-1, we will pick an unused combination of chords, so we can ensure a good variety of transitions between chords.
 We remove the ones in our 2-5-1 progression, because we're going to be practicing those ones quite enough.